rubyworks/rspecial/README.md

     include RSpecial::Matchers

-Or,
+Or more generically,

     include Test::Matchers

 Now assertions can be made just as if you were using RSpec.

+    expect(10).to be_kind_of(Integer)

+and the traditional way

     10.should be_kind_of(Integer)

 ## Limitations

-Note that compatibility is not 100%, but it is close.
+Compatibility with RSpec is not 100%, but it is close.
 Compatibilty will improve with future releases.
 Please feel _obligated_ to submit a patch, if you need a missing a feature ;)

+Error messages aren't alwasy as nice, nor alwasy customizable, as they are in RSpec.

 ## Copyrights

 Copyright (c) 2012 Rubyworks

-This program is ditributed under the terms of the *BSD-2-Cluase* license.
+This program is ditributed under the terms of the [BSD-2-Cluase](http://spdx.org/licenses/BSD-2-Clause) license.

 See LICENSE.txt file for details.